Coming Soon – Updated CACFP Meal Pattern – Compliance Date: October 1

 Over 115,000 family child care providers working with 800 sponsors use CACFP to provide children with high-quality nutrition and learning experiences.

-In 2015, CACFP provided over 1.9 billion meals and snacks to:
+In 2016, CACFP provided 2 billion meals and snacks to:

 CACFP pays for nutritious meals and snacks for eligible children who are enrolled at participating: